 |Courts, Intellectual Property and the Internet||Hank Johnson (D-GA)|

 |Highways and Transit||Eleanor Holmes Norton (D-DC)|

 While the CBC has predominately been made up of members of the Democratic Party, the founding members of the caucus envisioned a non-partisan organization.
 Consequently, the CBC has a long history of bipartisan collaboration and members who are both Democrat and Republican.

 As founding member Rep. William L. Clay, Sr. said when the CBC was established, “Black people have no permanent friends, no permanent enemies…just permanent interests.”

-Economic Empowerment: The CBC is committed to advancing Black families in the 21st Century.
+Economic Empowerment: The CBC states that it is, “committed to advancing Black families in the 21st Century.
 To do so, we must address the economic disparities that have plagued our communities for generations and create opportunities that lift all Americans out of poverty and into the middle class and beyond.
 Unfortunately, the racial wage and wealth gaps in America are worsening.
 That is why the CBC supports policies that strengthen protections for workers and expand Black entrepreneurship and business development.
 Investing in economic development benefits entrepreneurs and workers alike, as well as communities at large.
-The CBC will fight for economic justice for disadvantaged businesses and the workers they employ.
+The CBC will fight for economic justice for disadvantaged businesses and the workers they employ.“

 Below is their 2018 report.

 To advance Black families in the 21st century.